A Language a Day

 You can buy it on Amazon or LeanPub as an electronic or Kindle edition, or as a paper hardcover or paperback version.
 More information with the links to the shops.

-One thought on “A Language a Day”
+3 thoughts on “A Language a Day”

 1. Great little book.
 I bought it recently from Leanpub.
 I know several programming languages, and your book introduced me at a very high level to additional ones, like Raku.
 I truly enjoyed reading it.
 The C++ chapter surprised me because I had used C++ decades ago and wasn’t aware of the recent improvements.